Food and Drug Administration

 The therapeutic equivalence evaluations in the Orange Book reflect FDA's application of specific criteria to the multisource prescription drug products listed in the Orange Book and approved under Section 505 of the FD&C Act.
 These evaluations are presented in the form of code letters that indicate the basis for the evaluation made.
 An explanation of the codes appears in the Introduction.

 The Agency intends to use this publication to further its objective of obtaining input and comment on the publication itself and related Agency procedures.
-Therefore, if you have comments on how the publication can be improved, please send them to the Central Document Room, Attn: Director, Division of Legal and Regulatory Support, Office of Generic Drug Policy, Center for Drug Evaluation and Research, Food and Drug Administration, 5901-B Ammendale Rd., Beltsville, MD 20705-1266.
+Therefore, if you have comments on how the publication can be improved, please send them to the Central Document Room, Attn: Director, Division of Orange Book Publication and Regulatory Assessment (DOBPRA), Office of Generic Drug Policy, Center for Drug Evaluation and Research, Food and Drug Administration, 5901-B Ammendale Rd., Beltsville, MD 20705-1266.
 Comments received are publicly available to the extent allowable under the Freedom of Information Act and FDA regulations.

 1.1 Content and Exclusion